Omar-p/learning-notes/aws/aws.md

         - IO credit start full capacity 5.4 million IO credit.
     - every volume has baseline performance base on its size with a minimum of 100 IOPS.
     - Bucket fills with min 100 IO Credits per second --> regardless of volume size.
-      - regardless of any thing else u can consume 100 IO Credits per second which 100 IOPS.
+      - regardless of anything else u can consume 100 IO Credits per second which 100 IOPS.
   - ![gp2](images/ebs/gp2.png)
 - gp3
   - ![gp3](images/ebs/gp3.png)
+- gp2 scale on size but in gp3 you need to add the extra IOPS.

 # HDD